turboapps/docs/building/continuous_integration/using_spoonium_with_ci.md

 CMD cd c:\root\server & npm install
 ```

 Save your script as a `.me` file.
-See the [SpoonScript reference](/docs/reference/spoonscript) for more information on SpoonScript script instructions.
+See the [TurboScript reference](/docs/reference/turboscript) for more information on TurboScript script instructions.

 ### Integrate into the CI server

-The next step is to configure an automated build on the CI server that will execute the SpoonScript and create an image.
+The next step is to configure an automated build on the CI server that will execute the TurboScript and create an image.
 You'll need to configure the necessary triggers, schedules, notifications, etc., which will vary between CI servers.

 Now add the follow commands to your automated CI build script: